-Prices effective June 1, 2020.
-(Prices are subject to change November 1, 2020).
+Prices effective November 1, 2020.
+(Prices are subject to change).

 Time-of-Use rates are based upon specific times of the day and the days of the week when traditionally demand for electricity is at its highest or lowest.
 When the demand and generation costs for electricity are at their highest, the TOU rates will reflect "On-Peak" prices; when demand and generation costs are low, TOU rates will be lower.
-These rates are set by the Ontario Energy Board.

 If you purchase your electricity from an electricity retailer, the prices you pay will be different and will be stated in the contract you signed.

 |Tier 2||Residential: uage over 1,000 kWh per month

 The threshold that defines higher and lower electricity prices for residential Regulated Price Plan consumers is set at 600 kilowatt hours per month during the summer (May 1 to October 31) and 1,000 kilowatt hours per month during the winter (November 1 to April 30).
 This difference recognizes that consumers use more electricity for lighting and indoor activity in the winter and that some Ontarians are reliant on electricity for their heating source.